Dholavira: Seal making

 Some of the seals found at Dholavira, belonging to Stage III, contained animal only figures, without any type of script.
-It is suggested that these type of seals represent early conventions of Indus seal making.
+It is suggested that these types of seals represent early conventions of Indus seal making.

 Other structures and objects

 A huge circular structure on the site is believed to be a grave or memorial, although it contained no skeletons or other human remains.
 The structure consists of ten radial mud-brick walls built in the shape of a spoked wheel.
 A soft sandstone sculpture of a male with phallus erectus but head and feet below ankle truncated was found in the passageway of the eastern gate.
 Many funerary structures have been found (although all but one were devoid of skeletons), as well as pottery pieces, terra cotta seals, bangles, rings, beads, and intaglio engravings.
+The Dancing Girl is one of the most iconic artifacts from the Harappan civilization, discovered at Mohenjo-daro.
+Believed to date back to around 2500 BCE, this bronze statue stands at about 10.5 centimeters tall and vividly captures the dynamic energy and grace of a youthful dancer.

 Hemispherical constructions

 Seven hemispherical constructions were found at Dholavira, of which two were excavated in detail, which were constructed over large rock cut chambers.
 Having a circular plan, these were big hemispherical elevated mud brick constructions.
 One of the excavated structures was designed in the form of a spoked wheel.
 The other was also designed in same fashion, but as a wheel without spokes.
 Although they contained burial goods of pottery, no skeletons were found except for one grave, where a skeleton and a copper mirror were found.
 A necklace of steatite beads strung to a copper wire with hooks at both ends, a gold bangle, gold and other beads were also found in one of the hemispherical structures.

-The Archaeological Survey of India, which conducted the excavation, opines that these “hemispherical structures remind one of early Buddhist stupas.” and that "the kind of design that is of spoked wheel and unspoked wheel also remind one of the Sararata-chakra-citi and sapradhi-rata-chakra-citi mentioned in the Satapatha Brahmana and Sulba-sutras".
+The Archaeological Survey of India, which conducted the excavation, opines that these “hemispherical structures remind one of early Buddhist stupas.” and that "the kind of design that is of spoked wheel and unspoked wheel also remind one of the Sararata-chakra-citi and sapradhi-rata-chakra-citi mentioned in the Satapatha Brahmana and Shulba Sutrass".